List of Doctor Who Christmas and New Year's specials: Revived era

 When Doctor Who was revived in 2005, with Russell T Davies acting as showrunner, the first proper Christmas special, "The Christmas Invasion", was broadcast in 2005.
 This became a yearly tradition for the programme with additional holiday specials being produced annually.
 A special episode aired on New Year's Day in 2010 in addition to the typical Christmas episode in 2009.
 The trend of episodes airing on Christmas Day continued under Davies' successor Steven Moffat, culminating in his final episode as showrunner, "Twice Upon a Time" (2017).
 After Chris Chibnall assumed the role of showrunner of the series in 2018, Doctor Who moved to producing yearly New Year's specials instead.
 The three holiday specials made during Chibnall's tenure, airing in 2019, 2021, and 2022, all featured the Daleks and formed a loose three-part story arc.
 In lieu of a special episode in 2020, the first episode of the twelfth series, "Spyfall, Part 1", was broadcast on New Year's Day outside of the programme's normal timeslot.
 When Davies returned to Doctor Who, one of the first things he requested was the return of the Christmas special.
 A special was not produced for the 2022 holiday season, but a new trailer for the programme's 60th anniversary was released in its absence.
 Christmas specials then returned with "The Church on Ruby Road" in 2023.
 Moffat also returned to write the 2024 special, "Joy to the World", the first festive special not to be written by the incumbent showrunner.

-In 2025, the BBC announced it would not produce another Christmas special that year, and would air the next one, written by Davies, in 2026.
+In 2025, following the conclusion of the fifteenth series, the BBC announced that a further Christmas special, written by Davies, would air in 2026.
+In June 2026 it was announced that the special would no longer be going ahead.